0xSplits/docs/pages/natspec/SplitWallet.md

 function sendETHToMain(uint256 amount) external payable
 ```

-Sends eth in proxy to SplitMain
+Sends amount `amount` of ETH in proxy to SplitMain